CallocGD/PyBroma/README.md

 I may not get to that due to the required 2FA stuff because scammers were using pypi to host malicious malware.

 # How To Install
+You need to clone this repository locally to install the library:
 1. `git clone https://github.com/CallocGD/PyBroma.git --recursive`
 2. `python setup.py build_ext --inplace`
 3. `pip install -U .`

-Installation using a .zip archive of the repository is not available because it doesn't contain the broma submodule.
+Installation using a zip archive of the repository is not available because it doesn't contain the broma submodule.

 Also Some parsing Error Features may not be avalible just yet so don't complain to me if it crashes broma does not have a clean way to handle errors yet to my knowlege.